smoody0208/AnimalShelterAPI.Solution/README.md

 1) Download [Postman](https://www.postman.com/downloads/)
 2) Once you open Postman the first thing you will need to do is get your authorization token.

 ## JSON Web Token Instructions
+(Needed for all GET/POST requests)
 1) In Postman enter `http://localhost:5000/users/authenticate`
 2) Next click the drop down menu and select "POST"
-3) Then select "Body", then "raw" and click the dropdown menue and choose JSON
+3) Then select "Body", then "raw" and click the dropdown menue and choose JSON and enter the following in the Body:

 ```
 {
-  "username": "Admin"
+  "username": "Admin",
   "password": "Admin"
 }
 ```

+4) Click Send, your login information and Token will be displayed below

+5) To use the provided Token for various Post/Get requests, click on the "Authorization" tab, next in the dropdown menue change the authorization type to "Bearer Token".

+6) Then enter your token into the provided field.

+7) Now you will have complete access to the API.

 ## Endpoints
 | Endpoint | Method